 STAT 1350 is a 3-credit statistical literacy course designed to help you become thoughtful and critical consumers of statistics in everyday life.
-This particular section of STAT 1350 is 100% online.
+This particular section of STAT 1350 is mostly online, with asynchronous lectures each week and in-person recitations.
 Lectures are in the form of pre-recorded videos, and there will be weekly assignments that you will submit through our course management system.
 You will learn in this course about how data is produced, organized, and summarized.
 You will also learn about how samples of data can be used to make inferences about populations.